 In this situation, employees have very few grievances but are also not highly motivated.
-A very good example of this situation is employees are paid well but the work is not very interesting.
+A good example of this situation is that employees are paid well, but the work is not very interesting.
 Employees simply collect their pay cheques and leave.

-This is a tricky one, here employees are highly motivated but also have numerous grievances.
-A typical example of a situation like this is when the work is extremely interesting but the employees are not paid as per the market standard.
+Employees are highly motivated but also have numerous grievances, particularly when the work is extremely interesting, but the employees are not paid as per the market standard.

-No points for guessing, it is obviously a pretty bad situation.
-Here neither the employees are motivated nor are the hygiene factors are in place.
+No point in guessing, it is obviously a pretty bad situation.
+Here neither the employees are motivated, nor the hygiene factors are in place.

-1. First and foremost rectify and change bureaucratic company policies.
-Make sure your Human Resources is in line with what other organizations are offering and they know what are the leadership’s expectations.
-Keeping both in mind draft policies that is a win-win with everyone.
+- Primarily rectify and change bureaucratic company policies.
+Thus, make sure your Human Resources is in line with what other organizations offer, and they know the leadership’s expectations.
+Therefore, keeping both in mind, drafting policies that are a win-win for everyone.

-3. Organizational culture plays a very crucial role here.
-No cliches here.
+- Organizational culture plays a very crucial role here.

-4. Make sure the compensation, perks, and bonuses are as per the market standards.
-If you don’t compensate your employees well, why would they show interest in taking any initiatives?
+- Make sure the compensation, perks, and bonuses are as per the market standards.
+Hence, if you don’t compensate your employees well, why would they show interest in taking any initiatives?

-6. Delegate your employees’ responsibilities, make them feel valued.
-Respect their individuality, listen to their feedback seriously and take action wherever necessary.
+- Delegate your employees’ responsibilities, and make them feel valued.
+Respect their individuality, listen to their feedback seriously, and particularly take action wherever necessary.